Fumnanya92/Darey.io_Projects/Linux_project/Linux-project-and-shellscripting.md

 ## Purpose
 In this capstone project, you will extend your shell scripting capabilities by creating more functions that extend the `aws_cloud_manager.sh` script.

-## Evaluation Criteria

-#### 1. Script Modularity

-- Clear organization of the script with modular functions for package installation, service management, and artifact deployment.
-- Effective use of functions for different Linux distributions.

-### 2. Infrastructure Setup

-#### 2.1.
-EC2 Instance Launch

-- Proper launch of EC2 instances with Amazon Linux, Ubuntu, and CentOS.
-- Configuration of instance attributes such as instance type, security groups, and key pairs.

-#### 2.2.
-Security Measures (15 points)

-- Appropriate configuration of security groups to ensure optimal security measures.
-- Proper setup of key pairs for secure remote access.

-### 3. Remote Execution and Deployment (30 points)

-#### 3.1.
-Script Upload (10 points)

-- Successful upload of the enhanced script to a centralized server.
-- Secure handling of the script to prevent unauthorized access.

-#### 3.2.
-Remote Execution (10 points)

-- Proper execution of the script on each instance remotely.
-- Handling of dependencies and adjustments for different distributions.

-#### 3.3.
-Apache Deployment (5 points)

-- Successful deployment of the Apache web server on each instance.
-- Verification of the Apache service status.

-#### 3.4.
-Sample Web Application Deployment (5 points)

-- Successful deployment of a sample web application on each instance.
-- Verification of web application accessibility.

-### 4. Documentation (20 points)

-#### 4.1.
-Remote Deployment Process (7 points)

-- Comprehensive documentation detailing the entire remote deployment process.
-- Clear step-by-step instructions for each task, including script enhancement, infrastructure setup, and remote execution.

-#### 4.2.
-Configuration Details (5 points)

-- Detailed documentation of configurations made during infrastructure setup.
-- Explanation of security measures implemented.

-#### 4.3.
-Challenges and Solutions (5 points)

-- Identification and documentation of challenges encountered during the project.
-- Clear presentation of solutions implemented to overcome challenges.

-#### 4.4.
-Key Findings and Insights (3 points)

-- A brief report summarizing key findings and insights gained from the project.
-- Reflection on the significance of deploying across multiple Linux distributions for system reliability.

-### 5. Script Link Submission (20 points)

-#### 5.1.
-Link Submission (20 points)

-- Submission of a link to the script used for remote execution.
-- Verification that the link provides access to the enhanced script with CentOS support.

 ## Objectives